 A. No. It can be installed in any direction – horizontal, vertical with flow upwards, vertical with flow downwards or even upside-down.

 Q. Does FlowVis® need to go on the suction or discharge side of the pump?

 A. Yes.
 The flapper seal is viton, the spring is 316 SS and the pivot pin is glass filled plastic.

 Q. What if I have an in-line chemical feeder?

 A. Certain models of these feeders are notorious for leaking extremely high concentrations of chlorine into the piping around where they are installed.
 It is important to follow the FlowVis® installation instructions relative to these units.

 Q. What is the warranty period on FlowVis®?

 Q. Does FlowVis® provide any additional information, besides the flow rate?

-A. Yes, the scale also gives an indication of velocity (5, 7 and 9 fps).
+A. Yes, the scale also gives an indication of velocity in feet per second (5, 7 and 9 fps).

 Q. Are there any parts that will wear out?